vanzasetia/designo-multi-page-website/README.md

 The site can work even when the users disable JavaScript.
 You can try it yourself.

-First, if the mobile users enable JavaScript, they get a hamburger menu.
-If they disable the JavaScript, they get visible navigation or a horizontal menu.
+If mobile users enable JavaScript, they get a hamburger menu.
+If they disable JavaScript, they get visible navigation or a horizontal menu.

+Next, if the users enable JavaScript, they get custom form validation.
+If they disable JavaScript, they get native HTML form validation.

 ### Useful Resources